Nancy Savoca: Early life and education

-Nancy Laura Savoca was born in 1959 in the Bronx, New York, to Argentine and Sicilian immigrants Maria Elvira and Carlos Savoca, respectively.
+Nancy Laura Savoca was born in 1959 in the Bronx, New York, to immigrants Maria Elvira from Argentina and Carlos Savoca from Sicily.
 She attended local schools.
 After completing her courses at Queens College, Flushing, New York, Savoca went on to graduate in 1982 from New York University's film school, the Tisch School of the Arts.
 While there, she received the Haig P. Manoogian Award for overall excellence for her short films Renata and Bad Timing.

 Career

 1985–1999

 After film school, Savoca worked as a storyboard artist and assistant editor on various independent films and music videos.
 Her first professional experience was as a production assistant to John Sayles on his film The Brother From Another Planet, and as an assistant auditor for Jonathan Demme on two of his films: Something Wild (1986), and Married to the Mob (1988).

 In 1989, she directed her first full-length movie, the privately funded True Love, about Italian-American marriage rituals in the Bronx.
 It won the Grand Jury Prize at the Sundance Film Festival.
 The movie, starring Annabella Sciorra and Ron Eldard, both making their film debuts, was praised as one of the best films of the year by both Janet Maslin and Vincent Canby of the New York Times.
 Savoca was nominated for a Spirit Award as Best Director.
 MGM/UA picked up the distribution rights and RCA released the soundtrack, with two songs reaching the Top 40 hits on the Billboard charts.

 Since then she has written, directed and produced movies for the big screen and television, written or polished scripts for other directors, and directed a number of episodes in ongoing television series.
 She was among five writers and co-wrote all three segments of the Demi Moore-produced If These Walls Could Talk, a miniseries about abortion rights, and she directed the first two segments.
 The second segment starred Sissy Spacek, who played a married woman who does not think she can afford another child.
 Cher starred in and directed the third segment, in which she played a doctor targeted by anti-abortion activists.
 It was nominated for four Primetime Emmy Awards and three Golden Globe Awards, including Best Miniseries or Television Film.

 In 1998, Savoca was feted as a "New York trailblazer" at the New York Women's Film Festival.
 Savoca was also honored by the Los Angeles chapter of the advocacy organization, Women in Film and Television.

-Two of Savoca's films, Household Saints and True Love, are listed in The New York Times Guide to the Best 1,000 Movies Ever Made St. Martin's Griffin.
+Two of Savoca's films, Household Saints and True Love, are listed in The New York Times Guide to the Best 1,000 Movies Ever Made, published by St. Martin's Griffin.
 Her film True Love was called one of the "50 Greatest Independent Films of All Time" by Entertainment Weekly.

 Nancy Savoca's work has also been the subject of a retrospective by the American Museum of the Moving Image.